Generative AI Practices, Literacy, and Divides: An Empirical Analysis in the Italian Context: Declarations

 \bmhead{Code availability} All code used to prepare the data, analyze them, compute results and visualize them are in the same project repository \url{https://github.com/RiTA-nlp/Survey-GenAI-Italy}

 \bmhead{Funding} The current work did not receive any supporting funding.

 \bmhead{Acknowledgements} This work is the result of a joint effort of members of the ``Risorse per la Lingua Italiana'' community (\url{https://rita-nlp.org}): we thank every member who invested their time in the project.
-Beatrice Savoldi is supported by the PNRR project FAIR- Future AI Research (PE00000013), under the NRRP MUR program funded by the NextGenerationEU.
+Beatrice Savoldi, Matteo Negri and Luisa Bentivogli are supported by the Horizon Europe research and innovation programme, under grant agreement No 101135798, project Meetween (My Personal AI Mediator for Virtual MEETtings BetWEEN People).
 Giuseppe Attanasio was supported by the Portuguese Recovery and Resilience Plan through project C645008882-00000055 (Center for Responsible AI) and by FCT/MECI through contract UIDB/50008 (Instituto de Telecomunicações).
 Elisa Bassignana is supported by a research grant (VIL59826) from VILLUM FONDEN.
-Matteo Negri and Luisa Bentivogli are supported by the Horizon Europe research and innovation programme, under grant agreement No 101135798, project Meetween (My Personal AI Mediator for Virtual MEETtings BetWEEN People).
 Arianna Muti and Debora Nozza are supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 101116095, PERSONAE).
 Nicoletta Balbo is supported by the European Union (ERC FRAILIFE—Child Disability and Family Life, G.A.
 101077533) under the European Union’s Horizon 2021-2027 research and innovation program.

 \bmhead{Author Contribution} B.S. and G.A. conceived the original idea and designed the methodology, with revisions from E.B., S.C., A.R., M.N., L.B., T.C., N.B, and D.N.
 The responsibility for validation, formal analysis, and investigation was of B.S. with O.G. and G.A.
 Data curation was performed by B.S., G.A., M.M.M., S.C., and O.G.
 The original draft was written by B.S. with M.M.M. and G.A.
 Visualization was handled by B.S. and M.M.M.
 All authors reviewed and edited the final manuscript.